NLnetLabs/rpki-deploy/terraform/krill-e2e-test/README.md

 Notes:
 - JVM min/max memory permitted is reduced from the default 1-1.5 GiB to 256-512 MiB.
 - ROAs are retrieved by `test_krill.sh` from the container at `:8080/api/export.json`.

+### GoRTR

+Several GoRTR instances are configured for making VRPs from OctoRPKI, rcynic and rpki-client available to the test suite via the RTR protocol.